beevik/go6502/README.md

 1. Load the `monitor.bin` binary file at memory address `F800`.
 2. Assemble the `sample.asm` file using the go6502 cross-assembler, generating a `sample.bin` binary file and a `sample.map` source map file.
-3. Load the `sample.bin` binary file at the origin address specified by the `sample.asm` file.
+3. Load the `sample.bin` binary file and its corresponding `sample.map` source map file.
+The binary data is loaded into memory at the origin address exported during assembly into the `sample.map` file.
-4. Set the program counter to the `START` address, which was exported by `sample.asm`.
+4. Set the program counter to the `START` address, which is an address exported during assembly into the `sample.map` file.
 5. Disassemble the first few lines of machine code starting from the program counter address.